jackharrhy/resume/resume.typ

     tools: "Kotlin, Javalin, SQLite"
   )[
     - A Bukkit plugin, where users can display the contents of chests within a Minecraft server on the web.
-    - Logic to serialize game data into a database, and visible via the web.
+    - Logic for serializing game data into a SQLite database, and then displaying it on the web.
   ]
 ]

 // --

+// content ideas
+// - cts
+// - talks: why the web gdg / ndev, technl github
+// - murphy center

 #grid(
   columns: (1fr, 2fr),
   gutter: 2em,
   [
-    #set text(1.2em)
+    #set text(1.5em)
     = Jack Harrhy
   ],
   [